-- 19. Plaintiff is the owner of the United States Copyright Registrations that cover the Makiko Kimura Works.
-The Registrations are valid, subsisting, and in full force and effect.
-True and correct copies of the registration certificates for the Makiko Kimura Works are attached hereto as Exhibit 1. - 20.
-In an effort to illegally profit from the creative content of the Makiko Kimura Works, Defendants have created numerous Defendant Internet Stores and have designed them to appear to be selling authorized Makiko Kimura Products.
+20. In an effort to illegally profit from the creative content of the Makiko Kimura Work, Defendants have created numerous Defendant Internet Stores and have designed them to appear to be selling authorized Makiko Kimura Products.

-- 21. Plaintiff has invested substantial time, money, and effort in building up and developing consumer awareness, goodwill, and recognition in the Makiko Kimura Works. - 22.
-The success of the Makiko Kimura Works is due in large part to Plaintiff's marketing, promotional, and distribution efforts. - 23.
-As a result of Plaintiff's efforts, the quality of the Makiko Kimura Products, the promotional efforts for Plaintiff's products and designs, press and media coverage, and social media coverage, members of the public have become familiar with the Makiko Kimura Works and associate them exclusively with Plaintiff. - 24.
-Plaintiff has made efforts to protect Plaintiff's interests in and to the Makiko Kimura Works.
-No one other than Plaintiff and Plaintiff's licensees are authorized to manufacture, import, export, advertise, create derivative works, offer for sale, or sell any goods utilizing the Makiko Kimura Works without the express written permission of Plaintiff.
+21. Plaintiff has invested substantial time, money, and effort in building up and developing consumer awareness, goodwill, and recognition in the Makiko Kimura Work.

+22. The success of the Makiko Kimura Work is due in large part to Plaintiff's marketing, promotional, and distribution efforts.

+23. As a result of Plaintiff's efforts, the quality of the Makiko Kimura Products, the promotional efforts for Plaintiff's products and designs, press and media coverage, and social media coverage, members of the public have become familiar with the Makiko Kimura Work and associate it exclusively with Plaintiff.

+24. Plaintiff has made efforts to protect Plaintiff's interests in and to the Makiko Kimura Work.
+No one other than Plaintiff and Plaintiff's licensees are authorized to manufacture, import, export, advertise, create derivative works, offer for sale, or sell any goods utilizing the Makiko Kimura Work without the express written permission of Plaintiff.